Thomas Jefferson Quiz

 In both the spiritual and the physical realms, it is not how fast or how much you consume that is important, but how much you digest.
 And digestion takes time.
 You have to go over and over the same content similar to a cow chewing its cud.
 After cows have eaten, they lie still and ruminate—chew on what they ingested to allow full digestion and extract all the nutrition.

 John Quincy Adams was one of many Founding Fathers who had consumed much of God’s Word.
-As he acknowledged:
+He shared:

 My custom is to read four or five chapters every morning immediately after rising from my bed.
 It employs about an hour of my time and seems to me the most suitable manner of beginning the day.1